After the shock of a car wreck, it can be hard to know exactly what happened.

 And when the insurance adjuster asks you about damages to your vehicle, get a quote from your own auto-repair shop, not the shop they suggest.

 Recommended shops in Chicago often try to save the insurance company money.
-They may not perform a very thorough inspection.
+They may not perform a comprehensive inspection.

 Car accidents are very frightening.
-At the end of the day, you feel grateful to still be living and breathing.
+You feel grateful to still be living and breathing.
 Combined with adrenaline, this feeling can make your injuries seem less consequential.

-But often, a report comes back, stating your injury is more serious than you originally thought.
+But often, a report returns, stating your injury is more severe than you initially thought.

 Waiting for a proper medical diagnosis pays off.
 An insurance adjuster will take it far more seriously than a self-diagnosis.

 You’re still recovering from the shock of your car accident.
 When asked for a recorded statement, you might apologize or exaggerate.
-You might omit important details.
+You might omit essential details.

-An insurance adjuster might ask for access to your medical files, and this might seem harmless.
+An insurance adjuster might ask for access to your medical files, which might seem harmless.

 However, with access to files from years ago, an insurance adjuster might try to argue that your conditions were pre-existing.